 - Your goals must be SMART: Specific, Measurable, Achievable, Relevant and Time-bound.

 - Focus on what you can control: you might want to become famous in your community, but that depends on its perception of you.
 If you are motivated by leveraging your skills to help the community, you are more likely to achieve recognition without looking for it.
 That’s what psychologists call intrinsic goals (as opposed to extrinsic goals).

 Write down all your goals on a piece of paper, all of them.
 Read them out loud.
 How many avoidance goals have you found?
 How many destination goals do you have on the paper?
 You can now reframe all the avoidance goals.

 Renewed Edge, Your Wellbeing and Performance Center

 We are passionate about helping you live a fuller and more rewarding life.
-If you have any question about performance coaching, and hypnosis, contact Renewed Edge or sign up for our newsletter.
+If you have any question about life coaching, performance coaching, counselling and hypnosis, contact Renewed Edge or sign up for our newsletter.